ryo-wijaya/sprout/docs/walkthrough.md

 ## 9. DisputeResolutionDAO Contract

+This contract manages the creation of disputes, voting, and payouts after the dispute outcome.

 * The client is not happy with the work for JobID 2 and wishes to start a dispute.
 The rules of a dispute are such:
   * Remember, the client has staked 10 tokens in the escrow for this scenario.